Storage Combi Boilers Explained And The Best Brands

 Viessmann Vitodens 111-W

-We think the best storage combi boiler available for people to buy is the Viessmann Vitodens 111-W. With its cylinder loading system that can store up to 46 litres of water, the Vitodens 111-W can meet the high demand for hot easily and do so quickly and efficiently.
+We think the all-around best storage combi boiler available is the Viessmann Vitodens 111-W. With its cylinder loading system that can store up to 46 litres of water, the Vitodens 111-W can meet the high demand for hot water quickly and efficiently.

-It is available in outputs ranging from 4.7 kW to 35 kW, as well as a high energy efficiency class, this boiler can supply instant hot water easily to multiple different parts of the house and can even fill a bath in under 10 minutes!
+As a highly efficient boiler available in outputs ranging from 4.7 kW to 35 kW, it can supply instant hot water to multiple parts of the house and can even fill a bath in under 10 minutes!

-Not only is it extremely efficient, with a rating of 98%, but the Viessmann Vitodens 111-W also uses great technology, coming with an LCD touch screen and even optional wireless control for easy use around the house.
+Not only is it extremely efficient, with a rating of 98%, but the Viessmann Vitodens 111-W also comes with an LCD touchscreen and optional wireless control for easy use around the house.

 Get an online fixed price in 20 seconds: